longkai/kennylong.io/README.md

   - '^/[^/]+\.md$' # ignore *.md in root dir
 ```

+Remember in the `assets/images/` there are some placeholder images, you would like to replace with yours.

 Note if you use docker image with which container has a mounted repo, the `repo` in the `env.yaml` and the docker mount pointer MUST be same.

+## Github Hook&Markdown Support
+1. obtain your github *personal access token* from your settings
+2. goto your markdown repo settings, in *Webhooks & services* Tab add a webhook with **Payload URL** `your-domain.com/api/github/api`, then set the **Secret**, note the *push* event is required.

+Don't forget to set this information in `eny.yaml`!

 ## CDN Support
 I only tested *qiniu CDN* which can fetch then cache your site stuff for a given url.
 You must set your site url with prefix `/cdn/` to qiniu, then specify the CDN domain in `env.yaml`.